|Willersey has a facebook page. Home Page | Menu & Search Page Email us here:-|

 and make this clear to you and to the people we want to support in our community.

-The Steering Group agreed that we would provide four basic, but very important, services.
+The Steering Group agreed that we would provide three basic, but very important, services.

 1. Helping parishioners with shopping It was agreed that, in conjunction with Nisa and the CoOp we will help parishioners with provisions to see them through this period of self-isolation.